Ch. 3 from Klingle’s Emerald City

 Thrush, Coll.
 “City of the Changers: Indigenous People and the Transformation of Seattle’s Watersheds.”
 Pacific Historical Review.
 75.1 (Feb.
 2006): 89-117. (available through JSTOR)

-PDFs of the readings and additional information available at http://ssawwnw.wordpress.com/
+PDFs of the readings and additional information available at https://ssawwnw.wordpress.com/

 Directions to Seattle University